Undergraduate ProgramPage address: http://sbs.mnsu.edu/anthropology/undergraduate/

 - a minimum cumulative GPA of 2.00 (C)

 For information on admissions go to the Admissions website.

 P/N Grading Policy

 Up to 1/4 of the credits for the major may be taken P/N, but caution in using this option in the major is urged.

 Anthropology majors are urged to maintain a 3.0 or better GPA to maximize their options for graduate study and professional employment.

 Students majoring in anthropology have an advisor from their area of interest assigned to them.
-Questions and concerns pertaining to advising and the assignment of advisors can be answered by Melissa Iverson, student relations coordinator, 114 Armstrong Hall, telephone 507-389-1351 or by the Department Chair.
+Questions and concerns pertaining to advising and the assignment of advisors can be answered by Melissa Iverson, Student Relations Coordinator, 114 Armstrong Hall, telephone 507-389-1351 or by the Department Chair.
 For minor advising, please contact the Department Chair.

 Museum Studies Certificate